 The study team will store your identifying information (name and brief contact details) securely and separately from your study data.
-Your transcript will be marked with an ID number and not your name.
 The key for linking your ID number to your identity will be accessible only to the research team.
 This link means that you can request the withdrawal of your data until 01.12.24 (when final data analysis begins).
 After this date we will destroy the key, so anonymising your data.
 Some confidential data from participant recruitment (work role or social details such as length of time in employment) will be retained by the study team.
 Only necessary identifiers will be retained as pseudonymised information.

 Your anonymised data will be stored for 10 years for the research team conduct any further analysis of the data.
 Your consent form (including your name and signature) will be retained separately for 5 years after the end of the study.
 At the end of the study on-line consent forms will be stored in separate password-protected folder and hard copies will be stored in a locked filing cabinet on University of Manchester premises.
-Your consent form will be deleted by March 2030 and anonymised data will be deleted on 31.3.35.
+Your consent form and anonymised data will be deleted on 31.3.35.

-Your personal contact details will be kept only for arranging the interview and for interview follow-up, if required.
 Your personal details will be deleted at the close of the research (31.3.25).